QuaternionX/artoolkit-docs/5_iOS/ios_movie_textures.md

+---
+uri: movie-textures-on-ios
+meta_title: Movie Textures on iOS
+menu_title: Movie Textures
+description: ARToolKit natively supports realtime playback of movie files (including audio) in the augmented environment on iOS.
+Video can be manipulated in the scene, including being attached to a marker.
+---

 #Movie Textures on iOS
 ARToolKit natively supports realtime playback of movie files (including audio) in the augmented environment on iOS.
 Video can be manipulated in the scene, including being attached to a marker.